vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 On the night of 2024-04-16, I had excess salivation and maybe a little bit of drooling though I was able to swallow back for the most part.

+On 2024-04-17, the daytime was pretty normal; I did have some excess salivation but it was't extreme enough to get in my way.
+I also felt fairly high-energy in the evening (despite a little jaw pain), which might be due to my strategically skipping strength exercises.

+On the night of 2024-04-17, I had excess salivation and maybe a little bit of drooling though I was able to swallow back for the most part, except right before I woke up.

 ### Digestive issues

 I had minor disruptions to my digestion starting around 2024-04-08